VirtoCommerce/vc-docs/platform/user-guide/docs/contacts/overview.md

     ![Readmore](media/readmore.png){: width="25"} [User groups](../catalog-personalization/user-groups.md)

-* **Connection to Storefront:** You can link all your contacts and their hierarchy to the Storefront application.
+* **Connection to Frontend Application:** You can link all your contacts and their hierarchy to the Frontend Application.